 Music Day – Round up as many musical instruments as you can and lead the orchestra.

-Memory Book Day – Put together a memory book for them to complete.
+Memory Book Day – Put together a memory book for students to reminisce and share their experience and favorite moments from the school year.

 Other Ideas: movie day, Mother's Day gifts, wear mismatched clothes, use markers instead of pencils, musical chairs

-New Name Day – Make name tags and everyone gets a new name – great way to practice sight words!
+New Name Day – Make name tags and have students come up with a new name!

 Noodle Day – Make a pool noodle obstacle course for the kids to enjoy.